> status: Doctoral student at MIT, Synthetic Neurobiology

 Previously, I was at the MIT Center for Bits and Atoms, working on protein docking dynamics, rapid fabrication techniques, and spatial computing architectures.
+During this, I ran a novel prosthetics startup.
 Before that, I was a member of the Conrad Research Group, at MIT's Laboratory for Nuclear Science, working on neutron activation simulation and neutrino-electron scattering models.
-Before this, I was in the Intermediate Energy Physics Group at UCLA, working on meson mass range analysis.
+Before that, I was in the Intermediate Energy Physics Group at UCLA, working on meson mass range analysis.